LinearDesignSoftware/LinearDesign/README.md

-# LinearDesign: Efficient Algorithms for Optimized mRNA Sequence Design
+# Algorithm for Optimized mRNA Design Improves Stability and Immunogenicity (LinearDesign)

 This repository contains the source code for the LinearDesign project.